ogmacorp/PyAOgmaNeo/README.md

 Note that the branch of AOgmaNeo that will be used for building is based on the current branch of this repository (PyAOgmaNeo).
 The build system will automatically download the AOgmaNeo branch of the same name as that currently checked out in this repository.

-If you would like to use an existing system install of AOgmaNeo, run:
+If you would like to use an existing system install of AOgmaNeo, set the following environment variable:

-> pip install . --install-option="--use-system-aogmaneo"
+> export USE_SYSTEM_AOGMANEO

-from this directory.
+before installing.

 ## Importing and Setup